amwnag/ece4180-project/README.md

 2. Ground the ADDR input of the ADS1115, which in turns sets the address to always A0.
 3. Connect both the soil moisture sensor and the ADC to 3.3V power and ground.
 4. Connect the SCL and SDA to the respective pins on the Plant Pi.
+5. Lastly, the Pi outputs a debug signal through GPIO 18.
+Connect an LED to view the debug status.

 ### Software Setup
 **Mbed**: